Create Role Description

 • Identify and evaluate organisation-wide implications when considering proposed solutions to issues

-• Apply lateral thinking and develop innovative solutions that have a long-lasting, organisation-wide impact
+• Think laterally to develop innovative solutions that have a long-lasting, organisation-wide impact

 • Ensure effective governance systems are in place to guarantee quality analysis, research and reform